makssooon/MovieCatalogProject/readme.txt

 Searching the film catalog
  - Search bar can be found after scrolling to the top of the page or pressing the search button in the screen’s top left corner.
- - The search results only display user-added movies.
+ - The search results only display user-added movies!
  - Segmented control, which helps to select search criteria, can be found under the search bar.